Policy Index

 To maintain the integrity of the double-blind peer-review process, an individual cannot act as a reviewer for a manuscript where any of the following apply:

-In any of these instances, the concerns must be raised to the Editor-in-Chief or Managing Editor at the earliest possible opportunity.
+In any of these instances, concerns must be raised to the Editor-in-Chief or, when appointed, to the Managing Editor at the earliest possible opportunity.
 The reviewer must take responsibility for being transparent if any ethical concerns arise.

 ”Reviewers should declare their conflicts of interest and recuse themselves from the peer-review process if a conflict exists”.